GurucharanSavanth/Data-collection/README.md

 # Record Manager Dashboard

 This project is designed to be bootstrapped and launched from a single Windows batch file, `run_app.bat`.
+Or
+Just download ## https://github.com/GurucharanSavanth/Data-collection/releases the .exe file and run it
 ## What it does

 - Installs Python silently for the current Windows user when Python is missing.